napo/geospatial_course_unitn/docs/docs/solutions/02_solution_exercise_for_spatial_relationships.md

 nav_order: 2
 permalink: /lessons/solution_exercise_2
 ---
-*Exercise after the lesson of 02 October 2020*
-{: .no_toc }
+*Solution of the exercise after the lesson of 02 October 2020* {: .no_toc }

 ## Table of contents